lesserwhirls/netchdf/Readme.md

 # netchdf
-_last updated: 7/13/2025_
+_last updated: 7/16/2025_

 This is a rewrite in Kotlin of parts of the devcdm and netcdf-java libraries.

-The intention is to create a maintainable, read-only, pure JVM library allowing full access to netcdf3, netcdf4, hdf4, hdf5, hdf-eos2, and hdf-eos5 data files.
+The intention is to create a maintainable, read-only, thread-safe, pure JVM library allowing full access to netcdf3, netcdf4, hdf4, hdf5, hdf-eos2, and hdf-eos5 data files.

-Evaluating if support for superblock 4 is feasible.
+The library is close to feature complete.
+We are currently extensively testing and comparing to the reference libraries.

 Please contact me if you'd like to help out.
 Especially needed are test datasets from all the important data archives!!